FirdowsRahaman/HuggingFace-LLMs-Deploy-on-AWS/README.md

       - Deployment stage: [New Stage]
       - Stage name: prod
       - Click Deploy.
-Once deployed, you'll see the Invoke URL which is your REST API URL.
+5. Once deployed, you'll see the Invoke URL which is your REST API URL.

+### Step 4: Testing the API
+1. Run `test_api.py`